ahmadiehsan/personal_docs/docs/data_science/feature/reduction/tsne.md

 !!! info

     t-SNE can be used to help identify clusters of data points that share similar features, which may be useful in identifying groups of features that are important for a particular task.

-!!! warning

-    t-SNE is primarily a visualization tool and should not be used as the sole method for feature selection.

 ## Workflow